Emotional trauma is often the silent trauma that no one really talks about.

 - Loss of a loved one

-- Neglect from a parent
+- Neglect from an emotionally immature parent“

 - Not being validated, emotionally supported or encouraged as a child